doandinhhao/online-shop/README.md

       algolia.usage=false
       algolia.app.id=YOUR_APP_ID
       algolia.api.key=YOUR_API_KEY
-      algolia.index.name=YOUR_INDEX_NAME"
+      algolia.index.name=YOUR_INDEX_NAME
-  - Execute the mvn spring-boot:run command in the online-shop\online-shop-server directory.
+  - Execute the `mvn spring-boot:run` command in the `online-shop\online-shop-server` directory.

 3. Run the React client application:
-   - Execute the npm install command in the online-shop\online-shop-ui directory.
+   - Execute the `npm install` command in the `online-shop\online-shop-ui` directory.
-   - Modify the online-shop-ui\src\env-config.ts file.
+   - Modify the `online-shop-ui\src\env-config.ts` file.

-       "export const API_BASE_URL = process.env.API_BASE_URL || 'http://localhost:8080';
+       ```export const API_BASE_URL = process.env.API_BASE_URL || 'http://localhost:8080';
         export const JWT_SECRET = process.env.JWT_SECRET || 'YOUR_JWT_SECRET';
         export const ALGOLIA_APP_ID = process.env.ALGOLIA_APP_ID || 'YOUR_APP_ID';
         export const ALGOLIA_API_KEY = process.env.ALGOLIA_API_KEY || 'YOUR_API_KEY';
         export const ALGOLIA_INDEX_NAME = process.env.ALGOLIA_INDEX_NAME || 'YOUR_INDEX_NAME';
-        // Change it to "true" if Algolia search is enabled. export const ALGOLIA_USAGE = "false";"
+        // Change it to "true" if Algolia search is enabled.
+        export const ALGOLIA_USAGE = "false";
-  -  Execute the npm start command in the online-shop\online-shop-ui directory.
+  -  Execute the `npm start` command in the online-shop\online-shop-ui directory.
-NOTE: If you don't want to use the Algolia search and therefore to not display the search page, you don't have to define any Algolia properties.
+## NOTE: If you don't want to use the Algolia search and therefore to not display the search page, you don't have to define any Algolia properties.